blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 One could argue, that in the one-shot scenario, Proto-MAML doesn't learn that much in the inner loop, beside the initialization itself.
 This happens, as the dot product between an embedded training example and one class prototype (which equals the embedded training example itself for one class) will be unproportionally high.
 For a k-shot example, this effect might be less, but still there is always one training example embedding within the prototype to compare.
 Following this thought, the training samples would rather provide a useful initialization of the final layer, than a lot of parameter adaptation.
 One has to say that Proto-MAML performed quite well in the authors experiments.

-### What else is there?
+## What else is there?
 Before proceeding to [Conclusion & Discussion](#conclusion--discussion), some pointers to methods which didn't perfectly fit the topic, but which are closely related:

-The first method worth mentioning is called Latent Embedding Optimization (LEO) [[Rusu et al. 2019]](#Rusu).
+The first method worth mentioning is called Latent Embedding Optimization (LEO) <d-cite key="DBLP:conf/iclr/RusuRSVPOH19"></d-cite>.
 The authors encode the training data in a low dimensional subspace, from which model parameters $\theta$ can be generated.
 In the example presented, $\theta$ consists only of $\mathbf{w}$, so for the first inner-loop iteration, this would perfectly fit our initialization topic.
 The low dimensional code is generated using a feed forward encoder, as well as a matching network.
 Using the matching network allows LEO to consider relations between the training examples of different classes.
 Very similar classes for example, might require different decision boundaries than more distinct classes, hence the intuition.

 LEO deviates from the initialization scheme, however, as optimization is done in the low dimensional subspace, and not on the models parameters directly.
 It is stated that optimizing in a lower dimensional subspace helps in low-data regimes.

-Another related method is called MetaOptNet [[Lee et al. 2019]](#Lee).
+Another related method is called MetaOptNet <d-cite key="DBLP:conf/cvpr/LeeMRS19"></d-cite>.
 In this approach, convex base learners, like support vector machines, are used as the classification head.
 Those can be optimized till convergence, which solves e.g. the problem of varying performance due to random class label assignments.

 ## Conclusion & Discussion
 To conclude, we've seen that a variety of problems can be tackled by using initialization strategies for MAMLs linear classification head, including: